-P55 Six-eight-week baby check: update your screening skills
+P55 Six-eight-week baby check: update your screening skills: Online

 Following Public Health England’s new-born and infant physical examination (NIPE) screening guidelines, this course offers practitioners who need to refresh their skills, a chance to review theory and practice in a stimulating learning environment.
 The four NIPE examination screening elements are central to this programme.
 Hands on practice will form part of the day along with exploration of normal and abnormal findings.